-This stunning, full-color issue of Places: A Forum of Environmental Design is a must-have for anyone interested in the origins of city parks, their history, and their evolving role as catalysts of urban revitalization.
-PPS, the Pratt Institute, and the University of California, Berkeley collaborated to produce this special issue, which includes dozens of gorgeous full-color photographs, illustrations, and the first comprehensive timeline of Central Park.
+This stunning issue of Places: A Forum of Environmental Design is a must-have for anyone interested in the origins of city parks, their history, and their evolving role as catalysts of urban revitalization.
+Project for Public Spaces, the Pratt Institute, and the University of California, Berkeley collaborated to produce this special issue, which includes dozens of gorgeous photographs, illustrations, and the first comprehensive timeline of Central Park.

-Contributors include Mayor Richard M Daley of Chicago and former Bogota Mayor Enrique Penalosa, both of whom spoke at PPS’s Urban Parks Institute in New York in 2001.
-Also featured is Steve Coleman, the director of Washington Parks and People, whose tireless efforts on behalf of parks in Washington, DC have transformed forgotten greenspaces into important community places.
+Contributors include Mayor Richard M. Daley of Chicago and former Bogota Mayor Enrique Peñalosa, both of whom spoke at Project for Public Spaces' Urban Parks Institute in New York in 2001.
+Also featured is Steve Coleman, the director of Washington Parks and People, whose tireless efforts on behalf of parks in Washington, DC, have transformed forgotten green spaces into important community places.
 The Central Park timeline, produced in collaboration with the Central Park Conservancy, is the first true chronology of Central Park, and includes dozens of photos of the park, historical and current.